Māori Land Court: Māori Land Court history

 The court encouraged Māori to sell land to private buyers.
 But the Crown remained the biggest purchaser.
 Most Māori-owned land was sold during the economic recession of the 1890s.
 2.7 million acres was sold to the government and 400,000 acres to private individuals.
 The Native Lands (Validation of Title) Act 1892 was passed by the Liberal government to stop any type of fraudulent deals and to give security of title to purchasers.
 The Act guaranteed Māori a reasonable price for their land.
 The government on-sold most of its Māori land, often for a profit.
 The rationale behind the legislation was to unlock under-used land owned by Māori (and also pastoralists with vast landholdings) and sell it to "thrifty, hardworking industrious and independent hardworking individuals."
 The Liberals saw this as essential economic development.
-By 1939, almost 100 years after the Treaty of Waitangi was signed, Māori retained just 1 percent of the South Island and 9 percent of the North Island.
+By 1939, almost 100 years after the Treaty of Waitangi was signed, Māori retained just one percent of the South Island and nine percent of the North Island.
 Land losses continued as the 20th century progressed, again supported by legislation.

 During the 1950s and 1960s there was a major review of Māori land legislation.
 It was recognised that the previous legislative framework had had a detrimental effect on Māori society and the new legislation attempted to improve the situation by giving the a stronger focus on protecting Māori land from alienation.

-In 1954, the Native Land Court name was changed to the Māori Land Court.
-Originally the court was established to translate customary Māori land claims into legal land titles recognisable under English law.
+In 1954 "Māori" was substituted for "Native" in the court's name.
+In the 1980s the judiciary played a major role in redefining and elevating the constitutional position of the Treaty of Waitangi.
 In 1993, the Te Ture Whenua Māori Act expanded the court's jurisdiction to allow it to hear cases on all matters related to Māori land.